Glen-tech/Project-Network-Programming/README.md

 **Hardware control and measurement over the internet.**

 This branch is used for development of the code.
-The final version is merged into the master branch.
+The final version is merged into the master_Herex branch.

 The sockets of all the codes uses the TCP protocol , the cpp files uses the zeromq library.